Center Parcs UK and Ireland: Longleat Forest

 The third village opened in 1994.
-It makes up a large area of Longleat Forest in the county of Wiltshire, England, and is co-located on the site of Longleat Safari Park nearby, approximately 5 mi east of Frome, Somerset, under 20 miles northwest of Shaftesbury, Dorset and a few miles west of Warminster, Wiltshire.
+It makes up a large area of Longleat Forest in the county of Wiltshire, England, and is co-located on the site of Longleat Safari Park nearby, approximately 5 mi east of Frome, Somerset, under 20 miles northwest of Shaftesbury, Dorset and a few miles west of Warminster.
 This village has fewer lodges than Elveden Forest and Sherwood Forest due to the steep topography of the site.